gereon-t/trajectopy-core/README.md

 - `std_yaw` (float): Standard deviation of yaw in radians.
 - `std_speed_to` (float): Standard deviation of platform speed in (meters per second).
 - `error_probability` (float): Probability of error used for stochastic testing.
+- `variance_estimation` (boolean): Enable or disable the estimation of the variance factor for a-posteriori variance computation.

 ### Threshold Settings